playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 <iframe data-frame-title="Vue Computed Values - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-computed-values-47?template=node&embed=1&file=src%2FFileDate.vue"></iframe>

-Instead of using `ref` to construct a set of variables, then re-initializing the values once we `watch` a `prop`, we can simply tell Vue to do that same process for us using `computed` props.
+Instead of using `ref` to construct a set of variables and then re-initializing the values once we `watch` a `prop`, we can simply tell Vue to do that same process for us using `computed` props.

 Vue is able to ✨ magically ✨ detect what data inside the `computed` function is dynamic, just like `watchEffect`.
 When this dynamic data is changed, it will automatically re-initialize the variable it's assigned to with a new value returned from the inner function.